lorocks/Swarm_Robot_Search_and_Rescue/src/multi_robot/README.md

 A ROS2 package that implements the Search & Rescue (SaR) API for performing Swarm robotic SaR actions simulated in Gazebo.

+## Overview
+The node calls the search and goal library from the SaR API and using a single launch file all dependencies are launched.
+Launch file can be used to spawn n number of robots based on user input.

  ## Nodes
-  - CameraSubscriber: Subscribes to camera topic for object detection
-  - GoalPublisher: Publishes navigation points/goals for the robot to move toward
+  - NavigateToPoseNode: Publishes navigation points/goals for the robot to move toward and performs object detection while moving

-# Updates
-Functionality is still being built

-Talk abt dynamic robot spawn position, or predefined fom file or in code